jina-ai/jina/README.md

 ### Basic Concepts

-Jina has three fundamental concepts: Document, Executor and Flow:
+Jina has three fundamental concepts:

 - A [**Document**](https://docarray.jina.ai/) (from [DocArray](https://github.com/docarray/docarray)) is the input/output format in Jina.
 - An [**Executor**](https://docs.jina.ai/concepts/executor/) is a Python class that transforms and processes Documents.